Dykann/Pizza-Duo/README.md

 # Pizza Duo

 This is a professional website I made for a client.
-I designed it on Figma and integrated it using SASS and JS.
+I designed it on Figma and integrated it using SASS and JS. <br>
 I worked in a Git flow environment and my programmer brother would review some of my PRs.

 Have a look here: https://pizza-duo.netlify.app/